ept/blog/drafts/hashcode-unsafe.md

 [people get quite confused](https://groups.google.com/forum/?fromgroups#!topic/protobuf/MCk1moyWgIk).

-The problem is that although the documentation says `hashCode()` doesn't provide a consistency guarantee, the Java standard library behaves as if it did provide the guarantee.
-People start relying on it, and since backwards-compatibility is rated so highly in the Java community, it will probably never ever be changed.
+The problem is that although the documentation says `hashCode()` doesn't provide a consistency guarantee, the Java standard library behaves as if it *did* provide the guarantee.
+People start relying on it, and since backwards-compatibility is rated so highly in the Java community, it will probably never ever be changed, even though the documentation would allow it to be changed.
 So the JVM gets the worst of both worlds: a hash table implementation that is open to DoS attacks, but also a hash function that can't always safely be used for communication between processes. :(

+**Therefore...**

-But what I'd like to ask for is this: if you're building a distributed framework based on the JVM, **please** don't use Java's `hashCode()` for anything that needs to work across different processes.
+So what I'd like to ask for is this: if you're building a distributed framework based on the JVM, **please don't** use Java's `hashCode()` for anything that needs to work across different processes.
-Because it'll look like it works fine when you use it with strings and numbers, and then someday a brave soul will put an (e.g.) protocol buffers object in it, and then spend days banging their head against a wall trying to figure out why messages are getting sent to the wrong servers.
+Because it'll look like it works fine when you use it with strings and numbers, and then someday a brave soul will put (e.g.) a protocol buffers object in it, and then spend days banging their head against a wall trying to figure out why messages are getting sent to the wrong servers.
 (Not that something like that happened to me.
 Not at all.)